gia-kalro/Lyrical-Consistency-Using-LMs/README.md

 Analyzing the results:
 -

-To analyze the results, you can use the confusion_matrix function in metrics.py for a visual represantion.
  To calculate F1-score, precision, recall, and accuracy, you can use metrics.py.
+To create a confusion matrix, you can use the confusion_matrix function in metrics.py.
 For further analysis on the data, such as computing overlap of words between artistis, use analyze_data.py